-When I first set out to write this year, my only goal was to write.
+When I first set out to write the inaugural novel of The Black Wolf Series, my only goal was to write.
 I slung words here and slopped words there and plugged along as quickly as my fingers would carry me.
 At one point, I randomly decided I wanted to have 100,000 words down by my birthday.
-I had seventeen days to go–and I was 50,000 words short.
-I spent one whole Saturday camped out at a quiet, dark back table during a conference put on by my husband’s employer, typing like mad.
+I had seventeen days to go – and I was 50,000 words short.
+I spent one whole Saturday camped out at a quiet, dark back table during a forensics and pathology conference, typing like mad.
 I hit the goal by my birthday, but later discovered a zillion plot holes and continuity errors in the work I’d thrown down so quickly.

-I didn’t do any editing of my own while I was working on my first draft (that was a mistake).
+I didn’t do any editing of my own while I was working on my first draft of Book One.
+That was a mistake.
 As you might imagine, when I finally sat down with that printed first copy, editing and revising was a total nightmare.
 I planned to complete my first round of revisions by the end of May.
 That deadline became the end of June.
 Then the end of July.

 - I wrote all the things.

 - I re-wrote pretty much all the things because the first writing of the things was wonky as hell.

 - I revised all the things again – this time making note of specific character and location details for use in my story bible (more on that at some point in the future).

 - I re-wrote more of the things because I got nervous about sending the manuscript out for beta reading and was pretty sure I should never have tried writing to begin with.

 - I waited (impatiently) for beta reading to occur.
 Ditto, the first round of editing.